Uberspace/lab/source/guide_framadate.rst

 Framadate is an online service for planning an appointment or making a decision quickly and easily.

-This guide is based on `this guide <https://framacloud.org/en/cultivate-your-garden/framadate.html>`_ with some changes to make it work on Uberspace 7.
+This guide is based on `the offical guide <https://framacloud.org/en/cultivate-your-garden/framadate.html>`_ with some changes to make it work on Uberspace 7.

 ----